 the shortest, slowest steps of my life.
 Other pilgrims obviously took pity on me and asked if I was OK.
 I said yes, what else could I do, even if it took me all day, I had to get to a place and then rest all I wanted there.
 The outskirts of the city were ugly, there were no cutesy wine-tasting bodegas or cutesy little Spanish cafes, just industrial office parks that were seemingly abandoned.
 I didn't even know what day it was.
 And as usual, the last three kilometers proved almost to be my undoing.
 I barely made it to the pilgrim fountain where I took my shoes off and soaked my feet in the healing waters.
 I saw another pair of ruffian type dudes who I immediately liked, but not wanting to waste another minute, I headed across the bridge which was just brutal.
 I thought to myself "tomorrow I'm going to walk back over this bridge like a normal person."
 I checked in at the first hotel I saw just on the other side, the lovely Hotel Logrono.

 By the time night came, I headed out to a sports store and bought a new backpack, as well as a new bra, two new pair of socks (I had brought wool socks, what was I thinking!), and a lightweight, long sleeve shirt to protect me from the sun more than for the warmth.
-I headed back to the hotel and by the time my dinner came, I was too tired to eat it so I took it up to my room (and ended up having my steak dinner for breakfast the next morning!).
-A bunch of my friends were out and about enjoying the culinary capital of Spain but I was just too spent to join them.
+I headed back to the hotel and by the time my dinner came, I was too tired to eat it so I took it up to my room and ended up having my steak dinner for breakfast the next morning, which in hindsight turned out to be a good thing since I spent the next day partying all day with my friends.
+A bunch of them were out and about enjoying the culinary capital of Spain but I was just too spent to join them.
 All in all I had done 21 kilometers today but it was the fourth hardest day for me, so I told them I'd make it up to them tomorrow.

 - A Course in Miracles